BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/TIP, OBAG2 Investment Analysis/README.md

         Project Name
         Total Cost
         TIP cost 2019
-        Calculate geometry as Length in miles  (not point; only lines)
+        Calculate geometry as Length in miles (not point; only lines) and round to 3 significant digits

     Priority Development Areas (PDA)
+        Object ID
+        Shape
+        joinkey
+        Name
+        Calculate geometry as area in sqmi and round to 3 significant digits

     Regional Counties of the Bay Area
+        Name
+        Calculate geometry as area in sqmi and round to 3 significant digits

+Select by location the OBAG point projects which intersect the PDAs
+Flag the resulting projects
+Select by location the OBAG line projects which intersect the PDAs
+Flag the resulting projects
+Select by location the TIP point projects which intersect the PDAs Flag the resulting projects
+Select by location the TIP line projects which intersect the PDAs Flag the resulting projects

 Identity TIP project points, lines, polgons in PDAs